 WHEN MARRIAGE TAKES PLACE OUTSIDE THE DIOCESE OF FALL RIVER

-If residents of the Diocese of Fall River are getting married in another diocese, the couple normally completes the marriage preparation within their home parish within the Diocese of Fall River.
-The priest or deacon preparing the couple will send the complete prenuptial file to the Tribunal of the Diocese of Fall River for transfer to the (Arch)Diocesan offices of the (arch)diocese of the parish that will perform the marriage.
-This is required so that the parish, where the marriage takes place, is assured that the couple is free to marry and properly prepared for the Sacrament of Matrimony.
+If residents of the Diocese of Fall River are getting married in another diocese, they normally complete the preparation for marriage at their home parish within the Diocese of Fall River.
+The priest or deacon preparing the parties will send the complete prenuptial file to the Tribunal of the Diocese of Fall River for transfer to the (Arch)Diocesan offices of the (arch)diocese of the parish where the wedding will take place.
+This is required so that the parish where the wedding will be held is assured that the bride and groom are free to marry and properly prepared for marriage.
+A complete prenuptial file includes the following: the preliminary investigation forms of both the bride and groom, certificates/proofs of baptism (issued within the last 6 months), other sacramental certificates, marriage preparation certificates (which may include FOCCUS results), permission of proper pastor, and, if applicable, any testimonies of free status (required for non-Catholics)*, dispensations or permissions, or letter of good standing of the priest/deacon celebrant.

 WHEN MARRIAGE TAKES PLACE WITHIN THE DIOCESE OF FALL RIVER

-If the couple living outside the Diocese of Fall River are getting married within the Diocese of Fall River, the couple normally completes the marriage preparation within their home diocese/parish.
-The priest or deacon preparing the couple will send the complete prenuptial file to their own (Arch)Diocesan Chancery / Tribunal Office, who will transfer the prenuptial file to the Tribunal of the Diocese of Fall River, who will send the prenuptial file to the parish church where the marriage will take place.
+If a bride and groom living outside the Diocese of Fall River are getting married within the Diocese of Fall River, they complete their preparation for marriage within their home diocese/parish.
+The priest or deacon preparing the couple will send the complete prenuptial file to their own (Arch)Diocesan Chancery / Tribunal Office, who will transfer the prenuptial file to the Tribunal of the Diocese of Fall River, who will send the prenuptial file to the parish church where the wedding will take place.

-complete prenuptial file includes the preliminary investigation forms of both the bride and groom, certificates/proofs of baptism, other sacramental certificates, marriage preparation certificates (which may include FOCCUS results), permission of proper pastor, and, if applicable, any testimonies of free status, dispensations or permissions, or letter of good standing of the priest/deacon celebrant.
+As indicated above, a complete prenuptial file includes the preliminary investigation forms of both the bride and groom, certificates/proofs of baptism (issued within the last 6 months), other sacramental certificates, marriage preparation certificates (which may include FOCCUS results), permission of proper pastor, and, if applicable, any testimonies of free status (required for non-Catholics)*, dispensations or permissions, or letter of good standing of the priest/deacon celebrant.

 It is requested that the Tribunal receive prenuptial files for weddings outside the diocese at least 45 days in advance for weddings within the United States, and at least 90 days for weddings outside the United States.